Gentian violet (Vaginal)

 If you have any questions about this, check with your health care professional.

 Many vaginal infections are spread by having sex.
 A male sexual partner may carry the germs on or in his penis.
-While you are using gentian violet, it may be a good idea for your partner to wear a condom during sex to avoid re-infection.
+While you are using this medicine, it may be a good idea for your partner to wear a condom during sex to avoid re-infection.
 Also, your partner may need to be treated.
-Do not stop using gentian violet if you have sex during treatment.
+Do not stop using this medicine if you have sex during treatment.

 Some women may want to use a douche before putting each dose in the vagina.
 Some doctors will allow the use of a vinegar and water douche or other douche.
 However, others do not allow any douching.
 If you do use a douche, do not overfill the vagina.
 To do so may push the douche up into the uterus and possibly cause inflammation or infection.
 Also, do not douche if you are pregnant since this may harm the fetus.
 If you have any questions about this, check with your health care professional.